vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 This experiment can be replicated for any data set and any neural network, no matter how accurate it is.

 The root of the problem is: the image on the right no longer belongs to the probability distribution that the network has learnt (whether or not the image looks the same to a human observer).
-We could phrase it differently: an ideal probability distribiution $\mathcal{H}$ that is "learnt" by a "human" accounts not only for the images we obtained as part of the dataset $\mathcal{X}$, but also involves an implicit assumption that "semantically" similar images belong to the same class.
+We could phrase it differently: an ideal probability distribution $\mathcal{H}$ that is "learnt" by a "human" accounts not only for the images we obtained as part of the dataset $\mathcal{X}$, but also involves an implicit assumption that "semantically" similar images belong to the same class.

 The simplest way to capture this implicit assumption is to formulate a _verification property_ that insists that all similar images (images within an $\epsilon$ distance of each other in $\mathbb{R}^n$) are classified similarly.
-This property is often called $\epsilon$-ball robusness.
+This property is often called $\epsilon$-ball robustness.
 For every image in the dataset, we assume we can "draw" a small $\epsilon$-ball around it, and guarantee that within that $\epsilon$-ball classification of the network does not change much (the ball's radius below is given by the chosen $\epsilon$):

 |     $\epsilon$-ball around a number "7" in MNIST     |
 | :--------------------------------------------------: |